RutvijBhutaiya/Notes/README.md

-# Notes
+# Statistics Notes

-Data Sceince concepts notes for refrence
+Data Science Stats concepts notes for refrence

 1. Mahanolobis distance: It is used when independent variable are correlated.
 And hence, in that situation Euclidian distance would not work.
 So we use Mahanolobis distance.